Inspired by his background in filmmaking, Lederle reconstructs figurative elements into grid-like, geometric patterns that mimic digital pixels.

 _'DAWN' from the Pixel series

-THE AMBIGUOUS PRESENCE
+AMBIGUOUS PRESENCE

 Lederle often hides figures within the larger works.
 It provides history, a timeline.
 The mélange of the material oil paint set against the gold leaf is what gives it its vicissitude.